Facial hair in the military: Argentina

-Beards and sideburns are banned in all military and police forces since the early 20th century.
-A clean-shaved face is considered part of a spirit of order, hygiene and discipline.
-Stubble is also considered unacceptable and controlled with severity.
-Well-trimmed moustaches are allowed in most of these branches, although in some cases this is a privilege of officers and sub-officers, and it's not allowed to be grown while on duty.
+Beards and sideburns have been banned in all military and police forces since the early 20th century.
+A clean-shaven face is considered a symbol of order, hygiene, and discipline.
+Stubble is also regarded as unacceptable and controlled with severity.
+Well-trimmed moustaches are permitted in most of these branches, although in some cases, this is a privilege reserved for officers and sub-officers, and it's not allowed to be grown while on duty.

-Before the end of 20th century, the Navy became a singularity within the Argentine Armed Forces as Adm.
-Joaquín Stella, then Navy Chief of Staff allowed beards in 2000 for officers with ranks above Teniente de Corbeta (Ensign), according to Section 1.10.1.1 of the Navy Uniform regulations (R.A-1-001).
+Before the end of the 20th century, the Navy became a distinct entity within the Argentine Armed Forces, as Adm.
+Joaquín Stella, then Navy Chief of Staff, permitted beards in 2000 for officers with ranks above Teniente de Corbeta (Ensign), according to Section 1.10.1.1 of the Navy Uniform regulations (R.A-1-001).
 Adm.
 Stella gave the example himself by becoming the first bearded Argentine admiral since Adm.
 Sáenz Valiente in the 1920s.
-Non commissioned officers can wear beards from Suboficial Segundo (Petty Officer) rank, and upwards.
+Non-commissioned officers can wear beards from the rank of Suboficial Segundo (Petty Officer) and above.

-Protocol still requires officers to appear clean-shaved on duty, thus forcing those who choose to sport beards to grow them while on leave.
+The protocol still requires officers to appear clean-shaven on duty, thus forcing those who choose to sport beards to grow them during their leave.
 Both full beards and goatees are allowed, as long as they proffer a professional, non-eccentric image.
-Nowadays, bearded Argentine naval and marine officers and senior NCO's are a relatively common sight.
+Nowadays, bearded Argentine naval and marine officers and senior NCOs are a relatively common sight.

 Brazil

-The Brazilian Army, Brazilian Navy and Brazilian Air Force permit moustaches, as long as they are trimmed to just above the upper lip.
-Recruits, however, may not wear moustaches.
+The Brazilian Army, Brazilian Navy, and Brazilian Air Force permit moustaches, as long as they are trimmed to just above the upper lip.
+However, only third sergeants and above are permitted to wear mustaches.
 Beards are generally not allowed except for special exceptions, such as covering a deformity.
 In such cases, a beard is permitted under authorization.